Process-Driven Autoformalization in Lean 4: Method: Process-Driven Autoformalization

 \subsection{Further Enhancement with Back-Propagated Process Feedback}

-To further refine the capabilities of both the autoformalizer and the verifier, we employ a strategy of continuous improvement guided by feedback from the Lean 4 compiler.
-This iterative process enhances the performance of our models through the following steps:
+An iterative refinement strategy is designed to leverage feedback from the Lean 4 compiler to continuously improve both the autoformalizer and verifier.
+This process comprises three key steps:

-\textbf{Step 1: Improve the Autoformalizer } The verifier critically evaluates the formalizer's outputs, assigning labels based on their estimated likelihood of successful compilation.
-This filtering process ensures that subsequent training phases focus on the most promising solutions generated by the autoformalizer.
-The autoformalizer is then further fine-tuned, guided by the verifier's labels.
-This strategic approach leverages the output that the PSV model evaluates correctly, enhancing the autoformalization model's ability to learn efficiently.
+\textbf{Step 1: Autoformalizer Improvement} The verifier evaluates the autoformalizer's outputs, assigning labels based on their estimated likelihood of successful compilation.
+This filtering process ensures that subsequent training phases focus on the most promising solutions.
+The autoformalizer is then fine-tuned using the verifier's labels, effectively leveraging the outputs that PSV evaluates correctly.
+This approach enhances the autoformalizer's learning efficiency and output quality.

-\textbf{Step 2: Leverage Process Feedback from Lean 4 } When prompted on the training dataset, the enhanced autoformalizer exhibits an improved rate of successful compilations.
-The outputs from the enhanced autoformalizer are then processed by the Lean 4 compiler.
-At this stage, the compiler provides process feedback by performing syntax checking and reasoning verification.
+\textbf{Step 2: Lean 4 Process Feedback Integration} The enhanced autoformalizer, when applied to the training dataset, demonstrates an improved rate of successful compilations.
+These outputs are then processed by the Lean 4 compiler, which provides detailed process feedback through syntax checking and reasoning verification.

-\textbf{Step 3: Enhance the Verifier with Process Feedback} We further fine-tune the verifier on this improved-quality data (with more positive examples) from the enhanced autoformalizer, incorporating process-level supervision from the Lean 4 compiler's feedback.
+\textbf{Step 3: Verifier Enhancement} We further fine-tune the verifier using the high-quality data (with an increased proportion of positive examples) generated by the enhanced autoformalizer.
+This fine-tuning incorporates process-level supervision derived from the Lean 4 compiler's feedback, allowing the verifier to learn from a more nuanced and accurate representation of the compilation process.

 The cyclical nature of this process, with feedback from the Lean 4 compiler at its core, offers significant advantages.
 It provides an objective measure of progress, mitigating the potential for bias arising from isolated interactions between the autoformalizer and verifier.
-By continuously refining the models based on compiler feedback, we ensure that the autoformalizer and verifier evolve in a direction that aligns with the real-world requirements of successful compilation.